Nicki French: 2000–present: Eurovision Song Contest and diversification

 In 2007, French was cast as understudy for the original London cast of Menopause the Musical, starring Su Pollard.
 She was subsequently part of all the UK and Irish productions, and has played three out of the four roles throughout her connection with the show, elevating to being cast in the main roles.

 In 2008, French took part in her first pantomime, playing Queen Genevieve in Sleeping Beauty at Chipping Norton Theatre.
 The pantomime gained great reviews, making it into the top 10 pantomimes in the UK in the Daily Telegraph newspaper.
 In 2009, French played Fairy Godmother in Cinderella for New Pantomime Productions.

 In 2009, a special edition of French's second album, French Revolution, became available.
 The re-release contained seventeen tracks and included all three of her most recent singles along with a previously unreleased version of "Total Eclipse of the Heart".

 In August 2010, French toured the UK in the musical Annie, performing eight different roles every night in the show's long run, and was understudy for the role of Miss Hannigan, played by Su Pollard.

 In November 2012, French played the role of Helga Ten Dorp in Ira Levin's Deathtrap at the Brookside Theatre in Romford.

 In 2014, 20 years after the success of "Total Eclipse of the Heart'", Mike Stock and French started working together again, recording new tracks for his label Modal Production Group (MPG Ltd).
 The first release from the studio session was the dance number "This Love".
 According to Stock, "the song's message is a celebration of love and commitment".

 In April 2023, French released a Eurovision covers album, titled Eurovision, featuring edits from her three previous EPs and two new songs.

-Personal life
+Private life

 French was born in Carlisle to Joseph and Eileen.
 She has three siblings.
 The French family moved when Nicki was four and settled in Tenterden, Kent.
 She attended Homewood School and West Kent College in Tonbridge.

 French married Gavin Mallett, a professional musician, in July 1993 at St. Mildred's Church, Tenterden.
 The couple lived in Middlesex.
 They are now divorced.